 The Harvard Skull Fiasco

-Confronted, Shea agrees to return the skull of Phineas Gage with one condition: that he first be permitted to tell the entire story behind the heist to his colleagues.
-What begins as a tale of daily life in the world’s most eminent medical library soon devolves into a tale of magic, alchemists, ghosts and bureaucrats of the direst variety.
+What begins as an account of daily life inside the world’s most eminent medical library, however, soon devolves into a tale of magic, ghosts and bureaucrats of the direst variety.

-What is really going on in this library, and why does it feel as if the Skull Recovery Committee has fallen into some kind of metaphysical trap?
+What is really going on in this building, they soon wonder, and why does it feel as if the Skull Recovery Committee has fallen into some kind of metaphysical trap?

 The Harvard Skull Fiasco is a magic realist caper novel, presenting a satirical look behind-the-curtains at Harvard University.
 Set on the last work day before Christmas, the story is told from the perspective of Shea, a fledgling antiquities thief who is somehow convinced that the librarians would support his decision to steal the skull of Phineas Gage if they would only stop plotting against each other and listen!

-Note: the cover design that can be found at this blog is not the final art; websites look better with pictures, so I drew covers for the book in Illustrator one afternoon for fun.
-Hey, give me a break — I used to be a graphic designer!
+Note: the cover design that can be found at this blog is not the final art; websites look better with pictures, so I designed a book cover for fun.
+I’m a graphic designer, I can’t help myself.